-AI Overviews: What It Is & How to Adapt Your SEO Strategy
+AI Overviews: What They Are & How to Adapt Your SEO Strategy

 AI network synthesizing web data into a concise summary on a search results page